rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 father_N+POSS-3SG>NOM.SG, what_PRON-INTER.NOM.SG happen_V+IND.PRETI.PRED-3SG
 ‘Hey dad, what's happened?’

-This usage of the third-person-singular marker %OzO in forms of address, as mentioned by Markov (1961: 42–43) is considered by some to be non-standard (Markov, ibid.).
-In discussions with modern speakers and professional writers of the language (L. Sedoikin, p.c., 2002) this form of address is considered to be less abrupt, i.e. an alternate form of address might involve the vocative %aj rendered in babaj ‘hey, granny!’ and pat́aj ‘hey, big sister!’.
+This usage of the third-person-singular marker -OzO in forms of address, as mentioned by Markov (1961: 42–43) is considered by some to be non-standard (Markov, ibid.).
+In discussions with modern speakers and professional writers of the language (L. Sedoikin, p.c., 2002) this form of address is considered to be less abrupt, i.e. an alternate form of address might involve the vocative -aj rendered in babaj ‘hey, granny!’ and pat́aj ‘hey, big sister!’.
 Hence, should one encounter an elderly woman while walking down the lane in an Erzyan village (Kabayevo, Erzya: Kobaĺe), the unabrupt form of address baba+zo ‘his/her grandmother’ involving the 3SG possessor index would indicate familiarity of